Rudník (Trutnov District): History

-The first written mention of Rudník is from 1354.
-It was founded during the colonization of the Giant Mountains in the 13th century by German immigrants who mined ore here.
+The first written mention of Rudník is from 1354, that time known as Heřmanovy Sejfy.
+It was founded during the colonisation of the Giant Mountains in the 13th century by German immigrants who mined ore here.
 The most notable owners of the village were the Waldstein family, who held it from 1521 to 1706.
 They further developed the mining and processing of ores, and contributed to the building development of the village.

-The next owners were a branch of the House of Schwarzenberg, who merged it with the Vlčice estate.
+The next owners were a branch of the Schwarzenberg family, who merged it with the Vlčice estate.
 In 1790, the estate was bought by the Barons Theers of Silberstein, who had the castle and stone school building built in the village.
-They sold the village to the Klug family in 1880.
-The Klugs established here a bleaching plant, a dyeing plant and a mechanical weaving plant.
+They sold the village to the Kluge family in 1880.
+The Kluges established here a bleaching plant, a dyeing plant and a mechanical weaving plant.

+Thanks to a sulphur-containing mineral spring, spa gradually developed in a part called Lázně Fořt.
+The spa came to an end in 1920s due to the establishment of a chemical factory nearby.

 Transport

-The I/14 road (the section from Liberec to Trutnov) passes through the municipality.
+The I/14 road (the section from Liberec to Trutnov) runs through the municipality.